1. Definitions

 An informal conference composed of a University Conduct Officer, a Student Conduct Administrator, or their designee and the Responding Student to receive information related to the reported misconduct and determine whether the student violated non-academic prohibited conduct provisions of the Code.
 This informal conference is provided to encourage intentional and educational dialogue with the Responding Student and as an alternative to a Peer Conduct board or Conduct Panel.

-A conduct board composed of fifteen (15) to thirty (30) students and at least one (1) Student Conduct Administrator, who is a member of the University Housing and Residence Life or Fraternity and Sorority Life staff, which sits in panels of at least three (3) members, including one student PCB chair, and is empowered to determine:
+A conduct board composed of fifteen (15) to thirty (30) students and at least one (1) Student Conduct Administrator, who is a member of the Dean of Student’s Office staff or their designee, which sits in panels of at least three (3) members, including one student PCB chair, and is empowered to determine:

 A. Alleged alcohol violations not issued by TCU Police, as provided in the Alcohol Use Policy and/or listed in section 3.2.11, and